AlexVanderbist/DisTeamCordSpeak/README.md

 # DisTeamCordSpeak

-This Discord bot will play TeamSpeak's beloved connect and disconnect messages when a user enters or leaves your voice channel.
+This Discord bot will play TeamSpeak's beloved connect and disconnect messages when a user enters or leaves a voice channel.

+Video and more info here: [https://alexvanderbist.com/2020/teamspeak-voice-notifications-for-discord/](https://alexvanderbist.com/2020/teamspeak-voice-notifications-for-discord/).

 ## Installation